Select Your Home Region

 Call 01242 547 760 to speak to a specialist

-The goal of Abercrombie & Kent Philanthropy (AKP) is to provide long-term support for existing natural ecosystems to ensure that human populations, flora and fauna continue to survive and coexist successfully.
+Abercrombie & Kent Philanthropy (AKP) is a nonprofit organisation with the goal to provide long-term support for existing natural ecosystems to ensure that human populations, flora and fauna continue to survive and coexist successfully.

 A&K and AKP have pioneered a new form of community development assistance by forging informal partnerships with grassroots initiatives and compassionate travellers.
 Sustainable tourism is an key element to AKP's work, fitting within our four main commitments: education, conservation, health and enterprise.

 We educate local people to protect the environment for their benefit and future generations.
 In addition we promote sustainable tourism, encouraging travel that respects locals as well helping visitors understand fragile ecosystems so they can continue to thrive.

 We take a proactive role in protecting endangered species and sustain the balance between endangered species, fragile ecosystems and economic opportunity.
 Reduce the impact of climate change.

 AKP supports water, sanitation and other health-related requirements to communities in need.
 Educating about health is also an important aspect to AKP's work.

 We support the growth of economic opportunity in our partner communities through training, income generating activities and other innovations to positively impact livelihoods.